Ada-Developers-Academy/core-unit-3/react-components/components.md

 Sofia wants her attendance webapp to have the following UI displayed on one single page:

 - Information about the class
-- A list of students and their details (name, birthday)
+- A list of students and their details (e.g., name, birthday, etc.)

 Both of these features can make great React components!
 Sofia will plan to create two components.